TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 )
 )

-Another very cute picture to summerize the diffrences is:
-#image("../images/image.png")

-Similer to how `unzip` was for `zip`, could we define `unfoldr`, something that takes a generator function and a seed value and genrates a list out of it.
+Similar to how `unzip` was for `zip`, could we define `unfoldr`, something that takes a generator function and a seed value and generates a list out of it.

 What could the type of such a function be?
 Well, like with every design problem; let's see what our requirements are:
 - The list should not just be one element over and over.
 Thus, we need to be able to update the seed after every unfolding.